shekar-raja/portfolio/index.md

 <p style="text-align: justify;
   text-justify: inter-word;">
-    Tech enthusiast with 3.5+ years of <b>MEAN stack web application development</b>, now delving into the captivating world of Data Science.
+    Tech enthusiast with 3.5+ years of <b>Software Development</b>, now delving into the captivating world of Data Science.
 Currently honing skills at the <a href="https://www.herts.ac.uk/"><b>University of Hertfordshire</b></a> for an MSc in Data Science and Analytics.
 In my previous roles, I have found myself regularly called upon to tackle technical challenges, resolve coding issues and collaborating seamlessly across diverse teams and projects.
 My love of coding drives me internally and I relish every opportunity to tackle the deepest technical challenges.
 Ready to embark on new challenges!
     <br>
 </p>